De-register VAT Number

 When applying for Czech VAT de-registration, businesses may be asked to provide:

-- 🧾 Explanation of why Czech VAT registration is no longer required
+- 🧾 An explanation of why Czech VAT registration is no longer required.

 The Czech tax authority may also request additional supporting evidence depending on the business activity and registration history.